-The Beason-Hammon Alabama Taxpayer and Citizen Protection Act, considered to be the toughest illegal immigration law in the nation, required all businesses, public and private, to enroll in E-Verify.
+The Beason-Hammon Alabama Taxpayer and Citizen Protection Act, considered to be the toughest illegal immigration law in the nation, required all employers of one or more employees to enroll in E-Verify.

 Our service satisfies the requirements of the new Alabama immigration law!
 Within 24 hours, your business can comply with the Alabama law at no cost.